abeconnelly/asmukk/README.md

 # asmukk
-Implementation of Ukkonen's approximate string matching algorithm
+Implementation of Ukkonen's approximate string matching algorithm using fixed mismatch and gap cost.